The Generalized Friendship Paradox for Spectral Centralities: Abstract

 \section{Abstract}

-We revisit the classical friendship paradox which states that on an average one’s friends have at least as many friends as oneself and generalize it to a variety of network centrality measures.
-In particular, we show that for any irreducible, undirected graph $G$, the “friends‐average” of degree, eigenvector‐centrality, walk‐count, Katz, and PageRank centralities exceeds the global average.
-We show that the result follows from the variational characterisation of the eigenvector corresponding to the Perron eigenvalue.
+We revisit the classical friendship paradox which states that on an average one’s friends have at least as many friends as oneself and generalize it to a variety of network centrality indices.
+For a broad class of spectral centralities on connected undirected graphs—degree, eigenvector centrality, walk counts, Katz centrality and PageRank, we show that the average centrality of a node’s neighbours always exceeds the global average centrality.
+We further prove an analogous result for PageRank on strongly connected directed graphs.
+For degree, this recovers the classical friendship paradox, while for the other centralities it yields new instances of what we call the centrality paradox.
+We also compare our neighbour-averaged formulation with edge-sampled versions studied previously in the literature.